dan-online/autopulse/README.md

 - `latest-sqlite` - smaller image that only supports SQLite
 - `ui` - self-hostable UI for autopulse

+##### arm64

+Append `-arm64` to the tag to get the arm64 image

+- `latest-arm64` - full image with support for postgres/sqlite
+- `latest-arm64-postgres` - smaller image that only supports Postgres
+- `latest-arm64-sqlite` - smaller image that only supports SQLite

+One exception is the `ui` tag which is a joint image for both architectures

+- `ui`

 #### Compose

 > Here is a sample [docker-compose.yml](https://github.com/dan-online/autopulse/blob/main/example/docker-compose.yml)